 Where to watch: HBO Max

-Just two seasons in, The White Lotus has already become a cult tv show that is not only watched by millions of people around the world, it is also changing world travellers wants and desires around their travels.
-Produced by Mike White, both seasons on what was supposed to be just a miniseries also brought back to light the immense talent of actress Jennifer Coolidge.
+Just two seasons in, The White Lotus has already become a cult tv show that is not only watched by millions of people around the world, it is also changing the world's travels aspirations.
+Produced by Mike White, the first two seasons on what was supposed to be just a miniseries also brought back to light the immense talent of actress Jennifer Coolidge.
 It is also very refreshing to see older women's storyline on the big screen.
 As we get older, our wants and desires do not need to be shoved and her character, even if a bit juvenile at times, showcases just that.

 First season's location is in Hawaii where several families and couples are holidaying and... their supposed rest is interrupted by a murder!